THE CRAIG SCHOOL | 3RD GRADE | IRVINE, CA

 Now enrolling for 2026–27.

-A bright child who can explain everything at home but can't get it down on paper by 10 a.m.
+You have a bright child who can explain everything at home but struggles to get it down on paper at school.

-Homework that takes three times as long as it should and ends in tears or shutdown
+Nightly homework that takes three times as long as it should and ends in tears or shutdown (for you and your child).

-A teacher who genuinely likes them but doesn't know how to reach them
+Your child's teacher genuinely likes them but doesn't know how to reach them.

-A diagnosis that finally explained a lot but didn't tell you what to do next
+Your doctor provided a diagnosis that finally explained a lot... but you don't know what to do next.

-A growing worry that if something doesn't change soon, the gap will only widen
+You worry that if something doesn't change soon, the gap will only widen and things will get worse.

 And 3rd grade is not too late to fix it.